xManKindx/mk_plates/ox_inventory_setup.md

                 UPDATE_GLOVEBOX = 'UPDATE `{vehicle_table}` SET glovebox = ?
 WHERE `{vehicle_column}`',

             ```
-    -   replace `if shared.framework == 'ox'` entire if statement with the following:
+    -   replace `if shared.framework == 'ox' then` entire if statement with the following:
         ```lua

             if shared.framework == 'ox' then